Victims of Georgia truck accidents experience serious injuries and damages

 There are special laws surrounding accidents involving trucks

 Commercial traffic is regulated by the Federal Motor Carrier Safety Administration, FMCSA, which controls commercial licensing regulations, tracks safety records of commercial transit companies, and establishes and regulates safety standards.
-The goal of the FMCSA is to ensure that truckers are driving safely, in vehicles that are safe to drive, and in a manner that reduces the frequency and severity of truck accidents in Atlanta, GA and throughout the US.
+The goal of the FMCSA is to ensure that truckers are driving safely, in vehicles that are safe to drive, and in a manner that reduces the frequency and severity of truck accidents in Atlanta and throughout the US.
 Their regulations and standards are quite strict and thorough, while also providing a strong basis for insurance claims and lawsuits against the responsible parties when accidents occur.

 Because of the various laws, regulations, and standards set for multiple entities involved in trucking accidents, you need a qualified and experienced attorney to sort through the evidence and establish the causes and liabilities that relate to your accident.